hbctraining/scRNA-seq/lessons/03_SC_quality_control.md

 ```

-We will do some additional filtering to **keep only genes which are expressed in 10 or more cells.**
+Within our data we will have many genes with zero counts.
+These genes can dramatically reduce the average expression for a cell and so we will remove them from our data.
+First we will **remove genes that have zero expression in all cells.** Additionally, we will perform some filtering by prevalence.
+If a gene is only expressed in a handful of cells, it is not particularly meaningful as it still brings down the averages for all other cells it is not expressed in.
+For our data we choose to **keep only genes which are expressed in 10 or more cells.**

 ```r